 For clean lines, you can't beat this set.
 It offers a variety of sizes and orientation for the cards of your choice.

 Have a display of your favourite postcards on your refrigerator door.
 If you use magnetic frames you can move them as you like and/or rotate the display.
 The frames give the cards some protection and look tidier than cards stuck on with sticky tape.
 Some of the sets are more flexible than others as far as arranging the frames is concerned.

 For many people the message on the reverse of the card is at least as important as the picture on the front, possibly more so.
 This suggestion for display should allow for either side to be seen quite easily.
 Alternatively you can buy string, mini pegs and do it yourself.
 There are of course kits available to do the same.

-The Umbra Tangle Wall-Mount Metal Photo or Card Display to the right really does allow you to display or easily see the message as well as the picture on the front.
+The Umbra Tangle Wall-Mount Metal Photo or Card Display, which you can find online, Amazon for example, really does allow you to display or easily see the message as well as the picture on the front.
 You can arrange the cards in any way you want and a coloured backing as shown isn't necessary.
 It may not be suitable to place it in a draft when it could become truly tangled!

 My Collection of Map Postcards in an Album

 When it comes to albums full of themed cards, such as my map-cards, it seems sensible to try to subdivide them into smaller categories.
 This probably doesn't apply to themes like "bicycles" (always very popular) but as far as maps or UNESCO World Heritage Sites are concerned, I think they need to be divided up into countries within an album.